rehierl/node-tree-outliner/algorithm-notes.md

 * `SR` - some sectioning root element
 * `SC` - some sectioning content element
 * `HC` - some heading content element

+Note that any token representing content, that has no effect on the current outline, may correspond with content that contains inner sectioning root elements.
+These elements have, by definition, no effect on the current outline.

 <!-- ----------------------------------------------------------------------- -->
 ### Points of interest, Cursors